-The Apollo TFT meter layouts are user customizable in several ways.
+The Artemis TFT meter layouts are user customizable in several ways.

 Figure 1 shows an example layout of a configured TFT meter.
 The TFT is divided up into a number of 'cells'.
-Each for which can be one of a number of sizes, and can display mono, stereo or surround meters with or without dynamics information.
+Each can be one of a number of sizes, and can display mono, stereo or surround meters with or without dynamics information.